chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 The upload table will first be updated by the DP Backend.
 The dataset_id and initial upload status will be set after the request has been validated.

-The final job of the backend is to start the upload step function which handles the rest of the upload process.
+The final job of the backend is to start the processing step function which handles the rest of processing of the dataset.

-#### Upload Step Function
+#### Processing Step Function

 ![Upload Step Function](https://app.lucidchart.com/publicSegments/view/f688ac04-ae05-4dbd-b4ef-b51a88520622/image.png)
 Figure: Step Function State Diagram